enckse/pyxstitch/README.md

 cat test.py | pyxstitch --file .py
 # or
 cat test.py | pyxstitch --guess
-# or tell it which pygments parser to use
+# or tell it which pygments lexer to use
 cat test.py | pyxstitch --lexer python
 ```